 For viewing purposes entries should be submitted by screening link via FilmFreeway only.
 Please ensure any log-ins provided are not time limited.

-Please ensure that you include a synopsis of no more than 400 words, as you would like it to appear in the programme.
+Please ensure that you include a logline and a synopsis of no more than 100 words, as you would like it to appear in the programme.
 (NB: Please note that the festival reserves the right to amend the copy submitted).

 Please include a list of nominations/awards, and a list of previous screenings, including both Irish and International screenings.